jiny2001/deeply-recursive-cnn-tf/README.md

 ## datasets

-Some images are already set in **data** folder yet some x3 and x4 images are not because of their data sizes.
+Some images are already set in **data** folder yet some x3 and x4 images are not contained because of their data sizes.

 for training:
 + ScSR [[ Yang et al. TIP 2010 ]](http://www.ifp.illinois.edu/%7Ejyang29/ScSR.htm)